vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 bulk of the legwork for filing my 2020 US federal and California state income tax.

-I may also use the occasion to finish some backfilling related to my personal finances, though I might also do that earlier or later.

-**How much time might this take?**: Probably 5 to 12 hours, spread over a few weekends.
+**How much time might this take?**: Probably 5 to 9 hours, spread over a few weekends.

-**How optimized and how repeated is this?**: Other than the backfilling portion, I expect the rest of the process to be the kind of work that I will do every year while I'm in a situation like my current one.
+**How optimized and how repeated is this?**: I expect most of the process to be the kind of work that I will do every year while I'm in a situation like my current one.
 I believe I've already exhausted most optimization/streamlining opportunities that passed a cost-benefit analysis.